-Note: in Ceylon 1.0 it is illegal to explicitly import the module ceylon.language.
+Note: it is currently illegal to explicitly import the module ceylon.language.
 The language module is always implicitly imported.

-The string literal after the imported module name specifies the version of the imported module.
+The string literal after the imported module name or module specifier gives the version of the imported module.

 An imported module may be annotated optional and/or shared.